SURFnet/ADFS-MFA-SAML2.0-Extension/README.md

 calculate the NameID of the user.
 The NameID is the identifier of the user at the Stepup-Gateway.

-The "NameIDAlgorithm" parameter in the "SURFnet.Authentication.ADFS.Plugin.config.xml" configuration file in the \Windows\ADFS directory selects the NameIDAlgorithm that is used.
+The `NameIDAlgorithm` parameter in the `SURFnet.Authentication.ADFS.Plugin.config.xml` configuration file in the `C:\Windows\ADFS` directory selects the NameIDAlgorithm that is used.
-The default NameIDAlgorithm is "UserIdFromADAttr", this is the algorithm that is used in earlier version of the plugin.
+The default NameIDAlgorithm is `UserIdFromADAttr`, this is the algorithm that is used in earlier versions of the plugin.
 Two new NameIDAlgorithm types were added:

-1. UserIdAndShoFromADAttr - This algorithm reads the values of both the uid and the schacHomeOrganization from AD.
+1. `UserIdAndShoFromADAttr` – This algorithm reads the values of both the uid and the schacHomeOrganization from AD.
-2. NameIDFromType - This algorithm loads a .NET assembly with a NameIDBuilder and allows anyone to add a new NameID algorithm without having to recompile the plugin.
+2. `NameIDFromType` – This algorithm loads a .NET assembly with a NameIDBuilder and allows anyone to add a new NameID algorithm without having to recompile the plugin.
-   See the SURFnet.Authentication.Adfs.Plugin.Extensions.Samples project for a sample of such a plugin.
+   See the `SURFnet.Authentication.Adfs.Plugin.Extensions.Samples` project for a sample of such a plugin.
 A prebuild version of this sample is included in the extensions directory of the SetupPackage.